damianhakert/damianhakert.github.io/source/handbook/index.html.md

 You can use actions to make it public here

 BTW Trying to set this up via Google+ via [Hangouts on Air](https://support.google.com/plus/answer/7126353?hl=en) instead of via YouTube doesn't seem to connect to the right YouTube channel, even if you selected the right account on the top right.

+### Appear.in

+[Appear.in] (https://appear.in/) allows you to instantly create a free video chat room for up to 8 participants with no login and no installation.
+It also offers a free reliable mobile video conference app.

 ### One Tab